arkfalcon/maplogger/README.md

 - 2 views: advanced and compact
 - Place markers around the map
 - Log info about the markers to a 'Notes' tab
+- All logging will now be saved to a JSON

 **Currently supported games:**
 - Elden Ring